Green-Software-Foundation/if-unofficial-plugins/src/lib/ccf/README.md

 - `cpu-util`: percentage CPU utilization for a given observation
 - `duration`: the amount of time the observation covers, in seconds
 - `timestamp`: a timestamp for the observation

 ## Returns

 - `embodied-carbon`: carbon emitted in manufacturing the device, in gCO2eq
 - `energy`: energy used by CPU in kWh

 ## IEF Implementation

-IEF reimplements the Cloud Carbon Footprint methodology fro scratch conforming to the IEF specification.
+IEF reimplements the Cloud Carbon Footprint methodology from scratch conforming to the IEF specification.
 This means the CCF models can be run inside IEF without any external API calls and can be invoked as part of a model pipeline defined in an `impl`.

 Cloud Carbon Footprint includes calculations for three cloud vendors: AWS, Azure and GCP.

 The general methodology is as follows: